Thursday 22nd November 2012

 they call writers block with nothing

-left to say, I attempt a bargaining plea,
+left to say, I attempt a bargaining

-'well you could always write your words
+'well you could always write your

 through me.'